Swim and Dive vs Iowa-SB 6164

 Personal

 The daughter of Bill and Dana Dunaway, Natalie was born March 6, 2007, in Kansas City.
 She has two older brothers, Grant and Kyle, as well as a younger sister, Mallory.
-Natalie is planning on majoring in nutrition and health sciences at Nebraska.
+Natalie plans to major in nutrition and health sciences at Nebraska.
+She earned a spot on the Nebraska Scholar-Athlete Honor Roll in her first semester with a perfect GPA.